hknutzen/Netspoc/technical.markdown

 cases and side effects have to be considered when marking paths.

 A closer look at pathrestrictions during `path_mark` will follow soon!
+Just some notes for now:

+* Within every step on the loop path (in `cluster_path_mark`) pathrestrictions need to be checked.
+Normal pathrestrictions must be activated at first occurrence, and path exploration must be stopped at second occurrence.
+At optimized pathrestrictions it must be checked whether the loop node that is to be reached is reachable.

+* When entering a loop, it might be a difference whether the loop is entered via a usual or a pathrestricted interface.
+For the latter, path information is therefore not stored within the loop entry node, but within the interface.
+The marker at the loop entry interface shows not only, that the path continues on a loop path, but contains also, where loop path information can be found.

+* Usually, path exploration for paths that have interfaces as source or destination starts at the corresponding router node.
+If source or destination of a rule are pathrestricted interfaces though, the interface is considered to be part of the adjacent zone to achieve equal routes for all IP adresses of the attached network.
+(Different routes might be found for the interfaces router and zone.)
+Thus, when checking pathrestrictions, reachability of the zone is of interest.
+As the loop node that is given as loop exit node to the `cluster_path_mark` function is a router, additional checks need to be performed.

 #### Path_walk {#path_walk}